e-alizadeh/Zotero2MD/README.md

 # Zotero to Markdown

-Generate Markdown files from Zotero annotations (Zotero Beta).
+Generate Markdown files from Zotero annotations and notes.
-With new Zotero PDF Reader and Note Editor, all highlights are saved in Zotero databases.
+With new [Zotero PDF Reader](https://www.zotero.org/support/pdf_reader_preview), all highlights are saved in the Zotero database.
 The highlights are NOT saved in the PDF file unless you export the highlights in order to save them.

-You can use the following commands to generate markdown files for your code
+If you annotate your files outside the new Zotero PDF reader, this library will not work with your PDF annotations as those are not retrievable from Zotero API.
+In that case, you may want to use zotfile + mdnotes to extract the annotations and convert them into markdown files.

+**_This library is for you if you annotate (highlight + note) using the Zotero's PDF reader (including the beta version in iOs)_**

-## Installation
+# Installation
 You can install the library by running
 ```shell
 pip install zotero2md